 The short video below (from August 2020) explains some of the core work yBC delivers to help our clients get attention in a socially distanced world.

-- Build brand affinity – why relevance and trust are more important than ever when attention is hard to get – (link here)
+- Brand affinity (here) – how to build relevance and trust when attention is hard to get.

 When business as usual no longer works

 In August 2020, as the Covid-19 pandemic disrupted international travel, regional business and local economies around the world, we published our book ReThink, and launched the ReThink channel online.
 (You can access ReThink here).

 The channel and the book reflect hundreds of interviews we’ve shot with interesting personalities during the last decade.
 Personalities like Iron Maiden’s frontman Bruce Dickinson, rugby legend Sir Clive Woodward, business celebrity Sir Richard Branson, and co-founder of the Eden Project, Tim Smit.
 We recall building VR content for a financial services company in the Austrian Alps and standing on the edge of a disused clay pit discussing the impossible with the founder of the Eden Project.
 We talk to academics, commentators, entrepreneurs, scientists, military officers and olympians.